 Born | Derek Stanley Arthur Warwick 27 August 1954 New Alresford, Hampshire, United Kingdom |

 Warwick’s Formula One journey saw a promising start with Renault in 1984 after his time with Toleman.
-He anticipated competing in a top-tier car and initially led the 1984 Brazilian Grand Prix during his debut race for Renault.
+He expected to compete in a top car and initially led the 1984 Brazilian Grand Prix during his debut race for Renault.
 However, he was forced to retire due to a suspension failure.
-He achieved second-place finishes at both the Belgian and British Grands Prix in 1984, ultimately finishing seventh in the drivers’ championship that season.
+He achieved second-place finishes at the Belgian and British Grands Prix in 1984, ultimately finishing seventh in the 1984 Drivers’ Championship that season.
 The turning point in Warwick’s career came in 1985 when he decided to stay with Renault, turning down an offer from Williams.
-This seat was then taken by Nigel Mansell, who went on to secure two race wins that season.
+That seat was taken by Nigel Mansell, who went on to secure two race wins that season.
 After a disappointing year, Renault pulled out of Formula 1 at the end of 1985.
 Further setbacks came when Ayrton Senna blocked Warwick from joining him at Lotus, leaving Warwick without a team at the beginning of 1986.
 Following Elio de Angelis‘s fatal accident during testing in May, Warwick was invited to replace him at Brabham.
 He spent subsequent years racing mostly non-competitive cars for Arrows (1987-1989), Team Lotus (1990), and Footwork (1993).

 Derek Warwick Formula One World Championship career